 Schizophrenia Definition and Diagnosis

-Thanks to the Diagnostic and Statistical Manual of Mental Disorders (DSM), we know what schizophrenia is as a term, but what can cause this mental illness?
+Thanks to the Diagnostic and Statistical Manual of Mental Disorders (DSM), we know what schizophrenia is b, but what can cause this mental illness?
 Is there something people should watch for to tip them off to be aware?
 Is there a personality characteristic to watch for?

 Unfortunately, there is not an exact cause of schizophrenia that has been identified.
 However, there are many different theories and scientists are growing closer every day to determining the cause of this disorder.

 An individual’s biology also plays into characteristics that can make schizophrenia a possibility.
-We are all born with a balance of dopamine, serotonin and glutamate.
+We are all born with a balance of dopamine, serotonin, and glutamate.
 When this biochemical balance gets interrupted or unbalanced, our neurotransmitters are affected.
-Neurotransmitters are what allow the brain to send messages back and forth between nerve cells.
-If this gets interrupted, the messages can’t be delivered, and a person can have a uncharacteristic reaction to stimuli.
-Normal, every day situations like hearing a train or running water can be triggers of negative symptoms because a person cannot deal with the combination of lower levels which are slowing brain function.
+Neurotransmitters are what allows the brain to send messages back and forth between nerve cells.
+If this gets interrupted, the messages can’t be delivered, and a person can have an uncharacteristic reaction to stimuli.
+Normal, everyday situations like hearing a train or running water can be triggers of negative symptoms because a person cannot deal with the combination of lower levels which are slowing brain function.
 They can become strongly overwhelmed by sounds, smells and other sensory experiences which trigger symptoms.

 Researchers have discovered that there is a chromosome that is believed to predispose people to be at risk for schizophrenia, though the research has not been made fact.

 There has also been substantial research done on the link between cat ownership and people who are diagnosed with schizophrenia.
 It sounds crazy, but cats contain a parasite called Toxoplasma Gondii (T. gondii).
 This can be spread to humans, and scientists believe it may play some sort of a role in causing schizophrenia though there is no substantial evidence to prove this at this point.